Tips for Reducing Runoff and Pollutants from your Home and Lawn

 Rain gardens are a beautiful addition to your yard and can retain a lot of stormwater runoff.
 Think about planting rain gardens to catch water running off your lawn.
 You can see what one looks like by visiting the Friends of the Kaw’s rain garden demonstration at the De Soto Riverfest Park boat ramp or going on the JoCo BMP tour.

 Use native plants.

 Native plants need less watering, fewer pesticides and herbicides, and grow deeper roots to catch runoff.
-The Johnson County Clean Air Gardens website provides information about using native plants to improve air quality as well.
 To identify appropriate natives for use in our area the Kansas Native Plants Society, Grow Native, and Kansas Native Plants websites all provide online resources.